Influence of optical aberrations on the accuracy of an atomic gravimeter: Specific mirror surface

 \section{Specific mirror surface}

 We now examine the impact on the results, of the simulation of the propagation of the aberrations and of their representation on the Zernike polynomial basis, in the case of specific mirrors.
-For the sake of simplicity, we restrict the problem to the case where the mirror, the atomic cloud and the laser beams are coaxially centered.
+For simplicity, the problem is restricted to the case where the mirror, the atomic cloud and the laser beams are coaxially centered.
 The mirrors surface have been analyzed using a Fizeau interferometer with a $77$~$\mu$m resolution and are shown in Figure~\ref{Fig2:SurfaceMirror}.
-They are characterized on the central disk of $5$~mm radius by a typical peak-to-valley amplitude of $\approx 9$~nm and an RMS value of $\approx 1$~nm.
+They are characterized on the central disk of $5$~mm radius by a typical peak-to-valley amplitude of $\approx 9$~nm and an RMS value of $\approx 1$~nm \cite{MirrorSurface_1_2}.

 Simulations can be carried out directly using the raw mirror surface data, or the mirror surface can be decomposed on the basis of the Zernike polynomials.
 The usual method for performing such a decomposition is based on a least mean squares regression, which will be referred as \textit{LSQR} in the following.
 However, as the Zernike polynomials form an orthogonal family on a reference disk, the decomposition can also be performed by a scalar product consisting of an integration over this disk.
-Using the mirror surface~$1$ in Figure~\ref{Fig2a:SurfaceMirror1}, simulation with the raw data yields a gravity bias $\Delta g^{\text{Raw}}_{\text{prop}} = -8.042(5)$~$\mu$Gal ($1$~$\mu$Gal $=10^{-8}$~m s$^{-2}$), represented by the red line in Figure~\ref{Fig3a:DecompositionSN1_11mm}.
+Using the mirror surface~$1$ in Figure~\ref{Fig2a:SurfaceMirror1}, simulation with the propagation of the aberrations and the raw data yields a gravity bias $\Delta g^{\text{Raw}}_{\text{prop}} = -8.042(5)$~$\mu$Gal ($1$~$\mu$Gal $=10^{-8}$~m s$^{-2}$), represented by the red line in Figure~\ref{Fig3a:DecompositionSN1_11mm}.